-Mr. Weaver said that just as the whole body reacts when an organ suffers, so in the city, when one section is affected the whole city feels in the promoted of the promo
+Mr. Weaver said that just as the whole body reacts when an organ suffers, so in the city, when one section is affected the whole city feels it.
+As pressure is exerted from the areas outside of the loop (the head) building is erowded skywards.